DenseShift: Towards Accurate and Efficient Low-Bit Power-of-Two Quantization: Network

-{ To better explain why the weight re-parameterization approach addresses the weight freezing issue,} in Fig. \ref{fig:Phase-plane-wshift}, we visualize the { optimization spaces of the shifting parameter $S$ defined i) by a quantizer (figure left part) and ii) by a recursive product of binary variables (figure right part).} In the quantizer's optimization space, the continuous weights accumulate at the three discontinuities of the quantizer.
-This implies that the weights attracted by the discontinuities could not move freely on the optimization space.
-In contrast, the weights in the optimization space defined by the recursive product of binary variables are gathered at the origin of the optimization space during training, and the value of the shifting parameter $S$ can vary easily according to the gradient update signal.
+To better understand the advantages of our weight reparameterization approach over the quantizer-based training method, in Fig. \ref{fig:Phase-plane-wshift}, we visualize the { optimization spaces of the shifting parameter $S$ defined i) by a quantizer (figure left part) and ii) by a recursive product of binary variables (figure right part).} In the quantizer's optimization space, the continuous weights accumulate at the three discontinuities of the quantizer as discussed in several earlier works \cite{nagel2022overcoming,liu2023oscillation,li2021s}.
+This observation implies that the weights attracted by the discontinuities could not move freely on the optimization space during training.
+In contrast, the weights in the optimization space defined by the recursive product of binary variables are gathered at the origin of the optimization space, and the value of the shifting parameter $S$ can vary easily according to the gradient update signal.
 The visualization shows our re-parameterization promotes the shifting parameters $S$ to oscillate in an extensive range value during training instead of oscillating around the quantizer's threshold values.
-This design reduces the optimization space's rigidness, thus solving the weight freezing problem and allowing the model to converge to a better solution.
-Note that using more weight parameters to represent the shift parameter $S$ almost doesn't affect the memory consumption, as the memory consumption is dominated by the activation calculations when training with a large batch size.
+This design reduces the optimization space's rigidness and allowing the model to converge to a better solution \cite{li2021s}.

 The local learning rate of individual parameter $\wsign$ in the proposed training scheme is significantly larger than the global learning rate on the discrete weight $\wshift$.
 Furthermore, we analyze the backward gradient computation of our proposed decomposition.
 We estimate the backward gradient across the Heaviside function using a Straight-Through-Estimator (STE) \cite{bengio2013estimating}.
 The gradient update towards $\wsign$ is calculated as: